sindrsh/openmathbooks/index.md

 ## About the book

-_First Principles of Math_ is a free text book (PDF) introducing the basic concepts of math, namely

-- Integers and rational and irrational numbers
-- The elementary operations
-- Fractions
+OpenMathBooks is a collection of free math books ranging from elementary level to precalculus level.
+During the spring and summer of 2022 the collection will consist of the following books (for the moment, the books are in Norwegian):
-- Negative numbers
+- Matematikkens byggesteiner
-- Geometry
+- Anvendt matematikk 1
-- Algebra
+- Teoretisk matematikk 1
-- Equations
+- Teoretisk matematikk 2
-- Functions
+- Anvendt matematikk 2

 ### Files

-The book is available in two different languages; Norwegian (original) and English.
-The respective versions are found here
+The books are found here

 - [First Principles of Math (English)](https://github.com/sindrsh/FirstPrinciplesOfMath/blob/master/FP_eng.pdf)
 - [Matematikken sine byggesteinar (Norwegian, nynorsk)](https://github.com/sindrsh/FirstPrinciplesOfMath/blob/master/MB.pdf)